Glossary

 Actuarial Documents

 An actuarial communication in any recorded form (such as paper, e-mail, spreadsheets, presentations, audio or video recordings, web sites, and court or hearing transcripts).
-Notes taken by someone other than the actuary are not considered actuarial documents.
-(ASOP No. 41)
+Notes taken by someone other than the actuary are not considered actuarial

 Actuarial Findings

-Actuarial Communications)
+Actuarial Communications

 Actuarial Gain (Loss)